Koha-Community/kohadocs/en/source/03_tools.rst

       -  Limit to an acquisition date range

-   -  If you'd like you can load a file of biblionumbers for the records you would like to export
+   -  If you'd like you can load a file of biblionumbers for the records you would like to export.
+File type needs to be .csv or .txt

       File of Records to Export
       |image309|